Fresh Cheeses | Wheat and Lambic-style Beers

 The cheese itself, while potentially pungent, is often creamy.
 Try Belgian-styles ales, like triples and golden strong ales with these varieties.

-The styles guidelines and pairing suggestions above are from the American Cheese Society (ACS).
+The Craft Beer and Cheese Style Guide are provided by the American Cheese Society (ACS).
 ACS provides the cheese community with educational resources and networking opportunities, while encouraging the highest standards of cheesemaking focused on safety and sustainability.